HamsikaRaj/HamsikaRaj/README.md

 ### Featured Projects

 **🤖 [Multi-Agent Coding Assistant](https://github.com/HamsikaRaj/multi-agent-coding-assistant)** &nbsp;·&nbsp; `LangGraph` `FastAPI` `React` `Claude`
-A 5-agent pipeline (Planner → Architect → Coder → two Reviewers) that turns a single prompt into a multi-file codebase — it shipped a 25-file React/TypeScript app in one run, with a self-correcting review loop that retries up to 3× to repair broken output before it ships.
+A 5-agent pipeline (Planner → Architect → Coder → two Reviewers) that turns a single prompt into a multi-file codebase, it shipped a 25-file React/TypeScript app in one run, with a self-correcting review loop that retries up to 3× to repair broken output before it ships.
 I routed models per task (Opus for generation, Sonnet for planning/review, a Haiku intent classifier out front) so a full dual-reviewer cycle costs ~$0.0007, and streamed per-agent tokens/latency/cost over SSE to find the real bottleneck.

 **📊 [RAG Evaluation Harness](https://github.com/HamsikaRaj/rag-eval-harness)** &nbsp;·&nbsp; `FastAPI` `FAISS` `Claude` `Pytest`
 An automated harness that uses Claude as an LLM-judge to replace manual RAG scoring, cutting evaluation effort ~90%.
 On a 75-question benchmark it measured faithfulness 0.996, hallucination rate 0.017, and Recall@5 0.87 / Recall@10 0.92.
 The retrieval layer is pluggable across FAISS, ChromaDB, Qdrant, and Weaviate, so benchmarking a new backend is a one-config change.